jfcloutier/karma_system/design_notes/plans.md

 ## Constructing a plan

-A CA builds a plan when it has identified an experience it holds that need impacting, or when it receives a higher priority plan (a set of directives) from a parent CA. When receiving directives "from above", it determines which goals are relevant to it; the others are likely relevant to sibling CAs participating in the same umwelt.
+A CA builds a plan when it has identified an experience it holds that need impacting, or when it receives a higher priority plan (as a set of directives) from a parent CA. When receiving directives "from above", it determines which goals are relevant to it; the others are likely relevant to sibling CAs participating in the same umwelt.

 Goals name umwelt experiences and the desired impacts (initiate, persist or terminate).
 It is *entirely* up to the goal-receiving umwelt CA to construct a plan for the experiences it wants to or has been requested to impact.

 Once a CA has identified (or been told by a parent CA of) an experience to initiate, persist or terminate, the CA must determine its own plan to achieve this goal.
 The composition of the plan depends on the type of experience and on the desired impact (initiate/persist/terminate).
 The plan's priority depends on the CA's wellbeing (value and gradient) if originating with the CA, or on the priority of the received directive.

 How to impact an experience depends on how it was arrived at.
-A constructed (aka abstract) experience is composed of observations (its base of support) which are themselves experiences once or currently held in the CA's umwelt.
-To impact an experience a CA holds, the CA needs to impact supporting experiences held in its umwelt.
+A constructed (aka synthetic) experience is composed of observations (its base of support) which are themselves umwelt experiences the CA observed.
+To impact an experience a CA holds, the CA needs to impact experiences held in its umwelt.

-A CA always owns a causal theory.
-At first, it is a trivial one that predicts what it already observed ("it is what it is"), or predicts randomly if it has yet to make observations.
+A CA may have a causal theory.
+At first, it has none.
 At some point, the CA ask sthe Apperception Engine for a causal theory informed by its history of observations of its umwelt.

 The CA can use its causal theory to predict changes to the experiences of its umwelt (i.e. incoming observations) as a result of realizing directives.
 This can be put to use when constructing a plan.